 A participant's right to claim a distribution of his or her account balance is dependent on the plan, ERISA guidelines and Internal Revenue Service regulations.
 All active participants are fully vested in all contributions to the 401(k) plan.
-During 2019, 2018 and 2017, the Company expensed approximately \$25.0 million, \$20.2 million and \$17.5 million, respectively, for matching contributions.
+During 2018, 2017 and 2016, the Company expensed approximately \$20.2 million, \$17.5 million and \$16.0 million, respectively, for matching contributions.

-The Company also has a compensation deferral plan ("CDP") and a nonqualified supplemental retirement plan ("SERP"), known as the Dollar General Corporation CDP/SERP Plan, for a select group of management and other key employees.
-The Company incurred compensation expense for these plans of approximately \$0.8 million in 2019, and \$0.7 million in each of 2018 and 2017, respectively.
+The Company also has a nonqualified supplemental retirement plan ("SERP") and compensation deferral plan ("CDP"), known as the Dollar General Corporation CDP/SERP Plan, for a select group of management and other key employees.
+The Company incurred compensation expense for these plans of approximately \$0.7 million in each of 2018, 2017 and 2016, respectively.

-The deferred compensation liability associated with the CDP/SERP Plan is reflected in the consolidated balance sheets as further disclosed in Note 6.
+The deferred compensation liability associated with the CDP/SERP Plan is reflected in the consolidated balance sheets as further disclosed in Note 5.

-9. Share-based payments
+8. Share-based payments